MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/error-source-property-dao.md

 > [!NOTE]
-> <P>The <STRONG>On Error Resume Next</STRONG> construct may be preferable to <STRONG>On Error GoTo</STRONG> when dealing with errors generated during access to other objects.
-Checking the <STRONG>Error</STRONG> object property after each interaction with an object removes ambiguity about which object your code was accessing when the error occurred.
-Thus, you can be sure which object placed the error code in <STRONG>Error.Number</STRONG>, as well as which object originally generated the error (<STRONG>Error.Source</STRONG>).</P>
+> The **On Error Resume Next** construct may be preferable to **On Error GoTo** when dealing with errors generated during access to other objects.
+Checking the **Error** object property after each interaction with an object removes ambiguity about which object your code was accessing when the error occurred.
+Thus, you can be sure which object placed the error code in **Error.Number**, as well as which object originally generated the error (**Error.Source**).

 ## Example